coredns/coredns/middleware/kubernetes/README.md

 ## TODO
 * SkyDNS compatibility/equivalency:
-	* Implement wildcard-based lookup.
-Minimally support `*`, consider `?` as well.
-	* Implement SkyDNS-style synthetic zones such as "svc" to group k8s objects.
-(This should be optional behavior.)
-Also look at "pod" synthetic zones.
+	* Kubernetes packaging and execution
 		* Automate packaging to allow executing in Kubernetes.
 That is, add Docker container build as target in Makefile.
 Also include anything else needed to simplify launch as the k8s DNS service.
 		  Note: Dockerfile already exists in coredns repo to build the docker image.
 		  This work item should identify how to pass configuration and run as a SkyDNS replacement.
 		* Identify any kubernetes changes necessary to use coredns as k8s DNS server.
 That is, how do we consume the "--cluster-dns=" and "--cluster-domain=" arguments.
 		* Work out how to pass CoreDNS configuration via kubectl command line and yaml service definition file.
 		* Ensure that resolver in each kubernetes container is configured to use coredns instance.
+		* Update kubernetes middleware documentation to describe running CoreDNS as a SkyDNS replacement.
+(Include descriptions of different ways to pass CoreFile to coredns command.)
+	* Functional work
+		* Implement SkyDNS-style synthetic zones such as "svc" to group k8s objects.
+(This should be optional behavior.)
+Also look at "pod" synthetic zones.
+		* Implement wildcard-based lookup.
+Minimally support `*`, consider `?` as well.
 		* Implement test cases for SkyDNS equivalent functionality.
-    * Update kubernetes middleware documentation to describe running CoreDNS as a SkyDNS replacement.
 	* SkyDNS functionality, as listed in SkyDNS README: https://github.com/kubernetes/kubernetes/blob/release-1.2/cluster/addons/dns/README.md
 		* A records in form of `pod-ip-address.my-namespace.cluster.local`.
 		  For example, a pod with ip `1.2.3.4` in the namespace `default`